Unbo10/OOP/Exceptions.md

 ## Introduction

 In most programming languages there are two main types of errors that can appear due to different reasons: compilation errors and runtime or execution errors.
-The first ones include syntax or parsing, logic and semantic errors, which refer to mistakes found by the parser implying that a piece of the code does not correspond to the selected language's valid syntax; and mistakes that, although they have a valid syntax and may have a correct logic behind, induce a statement that does not make sense in the current context, respectively.
+The first ones include syntax or parsing, logic and semantic errors, which refer to mistakes found by the parser implying that a piece of the code does not correspond to the selected language's valid syntax.

 On the other hand, runtime or execution errors (better known as **bugs**) appear after the program has been compiled (so it doesn't have any of the previous errors).
 These encompass logic errors made by the programmer that allow the program to run but it returns an incorrect output due to a wrong reasoning and the main topic of this summary: exceptions.
-*

 > *Exceptions are runtime errors that stop the execution of the program because of unexpected behaviors.
 They are ***events or instances*** of abnormal situations that the programming language doesn't know how to handle*.

 Notice the use of the word *instances*.
 Of course it has nothing to do with classes, errors must be a reserved keyword... right?